seetharamdamarla/browser-extension-audit/README.md

-# 🧩 Task 7: Suspicious Browser Extensions Review
+# 🧩 Suspicious Browser Extensions Review

 ## 🔍 Overview
 This task involved auditing installed Chrome extensions to identify and remove those that could pose security or privacy risks.
 The goal was to ensure a safer browsing experience by eliminating high-risk or unnecessary add-ons.